vbbandeira/financial-manager/README.md

 The project is based on the data provided by the Financial Modeling Prep organization.
 Url: https://site.financialmodelingprep.com/

-This is written in TypeScript + React to the frontend and API integrations with C# + .NET Core.
+This is written in TypeScript + React to the front end and API integrations with C# + .NET Core.
+The CSS style was created using Tailwind CSS.

 ## Getting Started with Create React App